causerp/cangjie_runtime/stdlib/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 3. The test cases to be parallelized should themselves be time-consuming.
 Otherwise, the overhead of multiple `beforeAll()` and `afterAll()` calls introduced by parallelization may exceed the benefits of parallelization.
 4. Concurrent use## `@Test` Macro

-Functionality: The `@Test` macro is applied to top-level functions or top-level classes to convert them into unit test classes.
+Function: The `@Test` macro is applied to top-level functions or top-level classes to convert them into unit test classes.

 If applied to a top-level function, it creates a new class containing a single test case for framework use, while the function remains callable as a normal function.